 Review and ApprovalThe review and approval of cost centers is a broader and less detailed process than the steps involved in the reconciliation.
 Specifically, the approver should consider the following questions:

 Retaining DocumentationSupporting documentation for transactions recorded to the cost center and used for reconciliation purposes should be retained.
 Supporting documentation should be kept in accordance with record retention guidelines.
-More information about records retention is available from Environmental Health & Safety.
+More information about records retention is available from the Office of Legal Affairs.

 Comparison: The process of examining financial information for similarities or differences.